equinor/python-intermediate/README.md

 We are certainly familiar with some types of _sequences_, like `range(4)`, or the list `[0, 1, 2, 3]`, or the tuple `(0, 1, 2, 3)`, and you might know that
-strings are sequences of one-character strings.
+in Python strings are sequences of one-character strings.

 These are things that we can do the following with: